halfhp/lex/docs/phrase.md

 # Phrase vs Lex: a Comparison & Migration Guide
 Square's excellent Phrase lib is a staple of the i18n Android developer's toolbelt and the inspiration for Lex.
-Phrase is easy enough use and still works, but we like to think Lex is an all-around improvement.
+The major difference between the two libraries is that Lex tries to be a little safer and a little easier to use at a nominal cost to performance.
+More on that below.

 ## Safety
-A major goal of Lex is to make it as difficult as possible to write code that does something unexpected.
+Lex makes it as difficult as possible to write code that does something unexpected.
-In the example below we demonstrate attempting to retrieve a converted value without supplying any key/value pairs to inject.
+In the example below we compare attempting to retrieve a converted value without supplying any key/value pairs to inject in Lex and Phrase.

-This compiles (but really shouldnt):
+Compiles (but really shouldnt):
 ```
 Phrase.from(context, "Hi {name}.").format();
 ```

-This does not compile:
+Does not compile:
 ```
 Lex.say("Hi {NAME}.").make();
 ```

-You probably noticed Lex doesn't take a Context parameter.
+You'll notice Phrase takes a Context param but Lex doesn't.
 Lex always uses the application context when inflating resources, and as a result is safe to use anywhere, any time.
-Phrase on the other hand accepts Fragment and Activity params which can become null when invoked from a background thread.
+Phrase uses Fragment and Activity params which can become invalid when invoked from a background thread.

 Phrase also has one very easy to misuse method.
 What do you think this produces:

 ```
-Phrase.from(context, R.string.my_phrase).put("thing", R.string.donkey).format();
+Phrase.from(context, "some {thing}").put("thing", R.string.donkey).format();
 ```

 If you think it prints "some donkey" then you're wrong.
-Instead, the int value of the resource is injected as the key value.
+Instead, the int value of `R.string.donkey`.
-In fact there is no way to directly pass a string resourceId into a put in Phrase.
-Worse yet, misusing this method produces no obvious errors, even at runtime.
+In fact there is no way to directly pass a string resourceId into a `put` in Phrase.
+Worse yet, misusing this method produces no obvious errors and will print the wrong result at runtime.

 Lex does exactly the opposite; you can pass in a string resourceId, but not an int: